VzqzAc/Arduino-based-automaton/README.md

 A simple arduino-based automaton that converts binary input to ascii alphabet (letters and space), showing the current input on a display where also is shown if an error on the input occurs.

-This project was originally made for the 'Automatons I' subject on the Autonomus University of Aguascalientes by Omar Vazquez.
+This project was originally made for the 'Automatons I' subject on the Autonomus University of Aguascalientes.

 The purpose of this is to convert an 8-bit digital (binary) input into ABC letters from the ascii code and the ascii space by following the rules shown below: